facioquo/stock-indicators-python-quickstart/README.md

 ## Setup your project

 1. Create a new project folder.
-2. Initialize git in this folder with `git init` bash command.
-Also add a Python flavored [`.gitignore`](.gitignore) file; I found this one in [the *gitignore* templates repo](https://github.com/github/gitignore/blob/4488915eec0b3a45b5c63ead28f286819c0917de/Python.gitignore).
-This step is *optional* and is only needed if you intend to store your work in a git repository.
+2. Optional: initialize a *git repository* in this folder with `git init` bash command and add a Python flavored [`.gitignore`](.gitignore) file.
+I found this one in [the *gitignore* templates repo](https://github.com/github/gitignore/blob/4488915eec0b3a45b5c63ead28f286819c0917de/Python.gitignore).
 3. Initialize Python workspace with a [virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) (a cached instance):

    ```bash